Paula737/Teeth-Classification-Disease-Detection/README.md

 - **Model Development**
   - Baseline: **ResNet50** pretrained on ImageNet.
   - Fine-tuning with custom dense layers.
   - Evaluate with accuracy, loss, and confusion matrix.

+- **Deployment**
+  - Wrapped into a **Flask web app**.
+  - Users can upload dental X-ray or image scans.
+  - Model performs inference and returns the **predicted disease category** in real time.
 ---

 ## 🛠️ Technology Stack